-Here some of the best things to do in the modern manmade island of Odaiba, Tokyo
+Here are some of the best things to do on the modern manmade island of Odaiba, Tokyo

 DiverCity Tokyo Plaza is a complex facility built in 2012 in the Tokyo waterfront subcenter district based on the concept of a “theater-type urban space.
 The facility includes a shopping mall, food court, restaurant floor, GUNDAM FRONT TOKYO, Round One, and more.